liboyang0112/TRExFitter/docs/BasicTutorial2020/Significance.md

 In case of a search, it is important to be able to assess the significance of a possible excess in data compatible with a certain signal hypothesis, as well as the expected signal significance.
-The significance calculataion in TRExFitter is left to the CommonStatTools package, which provides classes and scripts to perform various operations on RooFit workspaces by means of profile-likelihood based computations.
+The significance calculation in TRExFitter is left to the CommonStatTools package, which provides classes and scripts to perform various operations on RooFit workspaces by means of profile-likelihood based computations.

 The significance of an excess is computed by defining the so-called p0-value.
 In general, the p0 is the probability of getting a worse compatibility between the data and the background-only model than the observed one.